Chronic Stress Explained: Key Symptoms, Underlying Causes, and Practical Treatments

 • Emotional signs - irritability, worry, loss of interest.

-• behavioral signs - procrastination, nail-biting, fidgeting
+• Behavioural signs - procrastination, nail-biting, fidgeting

 • Psychological signs - anxiety, depression